Kahaani: A Multimodal Co-Creative Storytelling System: Results Discussion

 \subsection{Text-to-Speech}

-Table \ref{tab:win-lose-tie-rates-tts} shows how the two text-to-speech models—XTTSv2 and StyleTTS 2—fared under female and male reference voices.
+Table \ref{tab:win-lose-tie-rates-tts} shows how the two text-to-speech models, XTTSv2 and StyleTTS 2, fared under female and male reference voices.
 When using the female reference audio, XTTSv2 achieves a 37.83\% win-rate against StyleTTS 2 but also has a slightly higher loss-rate of 39.00\%, reflecting a very close quality.
 By contrast, with the male reference audio, XTTSv2 performs somewhat better overall (39.67\% win vs. 34.67\% loss).
 Tie-rates remain in the 23–26\% range for both scenarios, indicating that both models produce similarly acceptable outputs in a substantial fraction of cases.

-Although these comparisons do not reveal a single dominant TTS system across all conditions, the trends suggest that XTTSv2 may slightly outperform StyleTTS 2 in handling the male voice, whereas StyleTTS 2 holds a marginal edge—or at least near parity—when cloning the female voice.
+Although these comparisons do not reveal a single dominant TTS system across all conditions, the trends suggest that XTTSv2 may slightly outperform StyleTTS 2 in handling the male voice, whereas StyleTTS 2 holds a marginal edge when cloning the female voice.

 Figure \ref{fig:female-tts-comparison} shows a category-wise breakdown of each model’s average TTS scores using a female reference voice.
 When evaluated with a female reference voice, StyleTTS 2 achieves higher scores in Clarity and Pauses (1.68 vs. 1.60) as well as Fluency and Pronunciation (1.88 vs. 1.75), suggesting it provides more precise articulation and smoother pacing overall.
 Although StyleTTS 2 performs better in Voice Cloning (1.00 vs. 0.17), it score is still low.
 By contrast, XTTSv2 scores notably higher in Information and Emotion Preservation (1.61 vs. 1.23), implying it better conveys the emotional cues.
 In terms of Intonation and Naturalness, the two models are relatively close (1.53 vs. 1.40), though XTTSv2’s slightly higher score points to marginally more human-like pitch variation.
 Overall, these results suggest that StyleTTS 2 may be the stronger choice when precise pronunciation and voice replication are prioritized, whereas XTTSv2 appears better suited for scenarios that demand heightened emotional expressiveness.